Sidra Data Platform (version 2021.R2: Glamorous Goldspur)¶

 Make dummy assets optional

-Client Applications UI assistant from Web and Client Applications detail page¶
+Data Products UI assistant from Web and Data Products detail page¶

 This is a major achievement of this release.
 Along subsequent versions of Sidra, we plan to announce and release new plugins of type

-We plan to migrate existing Client Application templates with this new plugin model, so that the deployment (from a given template) of a
+Data Product.
+We plan to migrate existing Data Product templates with this new plugin model, so that the deployment (from a given template) of a Sidra Data Product can be performed just by filling out a set of UI wizard steps.
+The same approach is ready to be followed as well for implementing future new customer Sidra Data Products.

-In addition to this, Sidra Web now incorporates a Client Application detail page that exposes the metadata information about Client Applications.
-Clicking on each Client Application, a Client Application detail page is opened, which displays metadata fields like the Data Catalog for Providers and Entities: short description, business owner and a detailed description field allowing markdown edition.
+In addition to this, Sidra Web now incorporates a Data Product detail page that exposes the metadata information about Data Products.
+Clicking on each Data Product, a Data Product detail page is opened, which displays metadata fields like the Data Catalog for Providers and Entities: short description, business owner and a detailed description field allowing markdown edition.

-This view will be the entry point towards adding, in subsequent releases, more operational details and actions on Client Applications.
+This view will be the entry point towards adding, in subsequent releases, more operational details and actions on Data Products.

 Multiple DSUs installation process¶